 Seedlings are popping up everywhere, when do I feed them and what do I use?

 It depends on the seed starting mix you used.
 Some mixes are pre-fertilized with enough nutrients to take a tomato plant to the 4 leaf stage.
 Other mixes do not contain any extra nutrients.
 A very few contain inadequate nutrients to grow seedlings and may require supplements before the first leaf emerges.
 A general suggestion is to watch carefully the growth of the seedlings and if they are not growing at a reasonable rate, then consider feeding them.
-You can water with a liquid mix of 15-30-15 at a rate of 1 level teaspoon in a gallon of water or you can make manure tea to water them with.
+You can water with a liquid mix of 15-30-15 at a rate of 1 level teaspoon in a gallon of water or you can make manure tea to water them.
+Please note that very small amounts of fertilizer are needed, 1/2 teaspoon of 15-30-15 is enough to grow 48 seedlings to 8 inches tall.

 How do I make manure tea?